Cultural exchange cements ties between Lao, Cambodian students and host families

 He highlighted that the homestay programme not only offers material and emotional support for Lao and Cambodian students far from home but also serves as a strong bridge between them and their Vietnamese host parents.
 Its impact goes beyond familial bonds, resonating broadly as a vivid testament to international solidarity and cross-border friendship, Quang noted.

-Xaiyavong Duangmany, a Lao student at the Nguyến Tất Thành University who has lived in Việt Nam since 2019, said he and his friends learn about culture and knowledge at school as well as life skills, daily routines, and the customs of Vietnamese families which they consider their beloved second home. — VNA/VNS
+Xaiyavong Duangmany, a Lao student at the Nguyễn Tất Thành University who has lived in Việt Nam since 2019, said he and his friends learn about culture and knowledge at school as well as life skills, daily routines, and the customs of Vietnamese families which they consider their beloved second home. – VNS